DaemonicLabs/Voodoo/README.md

 You can Test Any pack in MultiMC, creating a instance and launching it is completely automated, no more clicking than necessary

-Modern Minecraft versions (1.6.+) and Forge are supported
+Modern Minecraft versions (1.6.+) and Forge are supported (older versions do not have mods on curseforge)

 Uses [SKCraft Launcher](https://github.com/SKCraft/Launcher#skcraft-launcher) Pack Format, but download all files, dependencies and configures all file input based on the `yaml` definition